Canada, US poised to extend border restrictions to Aug. 21

 The agreement would likely extend the closure by another 30 days.
 The official was not authorized to speak publicly ahead of an announcement this week, and spoke on condition of anonymity.
 The restrictions were announced on March 18 and were extended in April, May and June.

-Canadian Prime Minister Justin Trudeau said this week that a decision on the border would be announced “in the coming days.”
+Canadian Prime Minister Justin Trudeau said this week that a decision on the border would be announced later this week.

-“We’re going to continue to work hard to keep Canadians safe and to keep our economies flowing and we will have more to say later this week,” Trudeau said
+“We’re going to continue to work hard to keep Canadians safe and to keep our economies flowing, and we will have more to say later,” Trudeau said.

+Mexican Foreign Affairs Secretary Marcelo Ebrard said on Friday that an opening between the U.S. and Mexico “wouldn’t be prudent right now,” given that coronavirus cases in “the states of the southern United States, California, New Mexico, Arizona and Texas, are on the rise.”

 Most Canadians fear a reopening.
 The U.S. has more confirmed cases and deaths from COVID-19 than any country in the world while Canada has flattened the epidemic curve.